 It’s entirely possible that the stock will decline in the short term, even if it does end up making gains in the long run.
 So, you could go to retrieve your money in a couple of years only to find that there is less available than when you started.

 One of my favorite ways to make money in the stock market is by investing in mutual funds or index funds.
 These investments can be thought of as a group of well-diversified stocks and other holdings that appreciate over time.
 Mutual funds are a great option for rookie investors to generate passive income because they don't require much thought to get started.

 Invest in Real Estate to Make Your Money Work for You

 Real estate is another popular investment class.
-Some people prefer real estate for the simple reason that it is something tangible – if you buy shares of stock, you never actually hold anything in your hands.
+Some people prefer real estate for the simple reason that it is a tangible investment – if you buy shares of stock, you never actually hold anything in your hands.
 It is just numbers on a computer screen from the time you buy to the time you sell.

 With real estate, you can stand on your property, make improvements, etc. It feels like you own something real, because you do.